-We develop our processes using our proprietary biotechnology platform.
-Our processes are designed to convert a range of renewable feedstocks into numerous target chemicals that meet industry specifications for large, established markets.
-Our platform combines predictive computational modeling with advanced experimental laboratory technology and process engineering in a unique systems-based approach.
+We develop our processes using our proprietary, integrated biotechnology platform.
+Our processes are designed to convert a range of alternative feedstocks into numerous target chemicals that meet industry specifications for large, established markets.
+Our platform combines process engineering with predictive computational modeling and advanced experimental laboratory technology in a unique systems-based approach.
 This allows us to develop highly efficient manufacturing processes faster than traditional process development methods.
-Our development speed and process efficiency were validated by our achievement of successful commercial-scale production of BDO using our process in less than five years.
-Our intellectual property currently targets processes to produce over 20 intermediate and basic chemicals, including our commercial GENO BDO process and the process for butadiene that we are developing.
+Our development speed and process efficiency were validated by the successful commercial-scale production of BDO using our process in less than five years.
+Our intellectual property currently targets processes to produce over 20 intermediate and basic chemicals, including our commercial GENO BDO process and the processes for butadiene and nylon intermediates that we are developing.

-We have raised $125 million in financing from Alloy Ventures, Bright Capital, Draper Fisher Jurvetson, Mitsubishi Chemical, Mohr Davidow Ventures, TPG Biotech, VantagePoint Capital Partners, Versalis and Waste Management.
+We have raised over $125 million in financing from Alloy Ventures, Bright Capital, Cargill, Draper Fisher Jurvetson, Mitsubishi Chemical, Mohr Davidow Ventures, TPG Biotech, VantagePoint Capital Partners, Versalis and Waste Management.